Contingent Workforce Management Guide

 There are three important factors that distinguish the difference between contingent workers and employees:

-1. Contingent workers are not on the company payroll.
+1. Contingent Workers are not on the company payroll

 2. Unlike employees, contingent workers are only hired either for a defined period of time or for a specific project.

-To ensure you are properly classifying your contingent workers, most jurisdictions will have online tests.
-Performing these tests for contingent workers can help companies to determine whether a worker falls under the employee or contingent category.
+To ensure you are properly classifying your contingent workers, most jurisdictions will have online tests. performing these tests for contingent workers can help companies to determine whether a worker falls under the employee or contingent category.

 Utilizing contingent workers can provide organizations with considerable advantages and benefits.
-There are a few reasons why companies opt to use talent from the contingent workforce, and we’ve listed just a few of the key reasons here.
+There are a few reasons why companies opt to use talent from the contingent workforce, and we've listed just a few of the key reasons here:

 Contingent workforce benefits

-Access to hot skills: Acquiring top talent is more competitive than it has ever been before.
+Access to Hot Skills: Acquiring top talent is more competitive than it has ever been before.
 Organizations are now contending with their competition to access in-demand talent from a small pool of workers.
 Using contingent workers is a great way for organizations to navigate the skills gap and hire hot skills for immediate positions.

 Lower workforce costs: To attract full-time employees companies must spend money on benefits and other incentives that help them to attract and retain the top talent.
 By using contingent workers, however, companies only need to pay non-employee workers for the work they actually do.